Call for Evidence

 More detail can be found in our report ‘Call For Evidence’ – which is available for download here.

-All are invited to contribute – policymakers; politicians, and the general public – evidence is sought on the nature, causes and solutions to the embedded spatial inequalities across the UK.
-Contributing can be done in a variety of ways, as indicated below:
+All were invited to contribute – policymakers; politicians, and the general public – evidence was sought on the nature, causes and solutions to the embedded spatial inequalities across the UK.
+If you have missed the Call For Evidence deadline, but still would like to get in touch, contributing can be done in a variety of ways, as indicated below:

 Responses may be emailed to:

 The UK2070 Commisson,

 c/o Department of Urban Studies and Planning,

 Late in 2019 the Commission will also undertake: